pnnl/ruleset-checking-tool/docs/ruleset_functions/get_primary_secondary_loops.md

       - Save chilled water loop that serves cooling systems to non-process CHW coil loop array (array for all loops connected to cooling coils): `non_process_chw_coil_loop_array.append(hvac.cooling_system.chilled_water_loop)`

-- For each fluid loop in B-RMR: `for fluid_loop in B-RMR.RulesetModelInstance.fluid_loops:`
+- For each fluid loop in B-RMI: `for fluid_loop in B-RMI.fluid_loops:`

   - Check if loop type is cooling: `if fluid_loop.type == "COOLING":`